WWDC26: Run local agentic AI on the Mac using MLX | Apple

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Identify why the local setup works or fails for this specific agent task, not whether local models are generally good.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

 5. Include: